What is fundamental analysis?

 Qualitative and quantitative analysis

 A fundamental analysis investor might start the valuation process by looking at a company's market capitalisation, history, and place within its industry.
-A logical progression would be to look at the company's financial statistics, such as how much revenue it generates and how much of this it keeps as earnings and profits.
+A logical progression would be to examine the company's financial statistics.
+These might include its revenue generation and the percentage of this it keeps as earnings and profits.

 A thorough examination of the company's balance sheet and income and cash flow statements is vital.
 Then, the investor might look at how these numbers have been growing (or shrinking) over time.
 This is referred to as 'quantitative analysis' because it relies on numbers, mathematical calculations, and statistics.